xiaomeng-zhu/xiaomeng-zhu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Hello!
 I am a first-year PhD student in Linguistics at Yale University.
-I obtained my Bachelor's degree in Computer Science and Cognitive and Linguistic Sciences (Lingusitics concentration) from Wellesley College.
-I am from Shanghai, China.
+I obtained my Bachelor's degree in Computer Science and Cognitive and Linguistic Sciences (Lingusitics concentration) from Wellesley College, where I was advised by [Carolyn Anderson](https://canders1.github.io/) and [Angela Carpenter](https://www.wellesley.edu/cogsci/faculty/carpenter).
+I am originally from Shanghai, China.

 ## About My Name
 The IPA transcription of my Chinese name 朱筱萌 in Putonghua is \[ɕiau˨˩˦məŋ˧˥ ʈʂu˥˥\], although I do not necessarily realize the consonant in my last name as a retroflex (more like [tʃ]).
 Here is an easier way to pronounce my name for English speakers: /sheeaw-mong joo/.
 I also go by Miranda.